sardana-org/sardana/doc/source/sep/SEP15.md

 as summarized here:

 - SEP0: `https://sourceforge.net/p/sardana/wiki/SEP/` is no longer the index for
-SEPs, nor it is a wiki.
-The "Creating a SEP section" of SEP0 is superseded by the one with the same name in this SEP.
+SEPs.
+The index for the SEPs is now located at http://www.sardana-controls.org/sep.
+The "Creating a SEP" of SEP0 is superseded by the section "Creating a SEP: New policy for SEPs" of SEP15.
 - SEP1: references to SF
 - SEP7: most of the contribution procedure is no longer applicable due to the adoption of PR-based workflow.